 Birth Boot Camp Childbirth Class Review

-Birth Boot Camp instructors provide comprehensive childbirth classes for couples planning drug-free or low-intervention birth based on science, mind-body connection, and hands-on practice.
+Instructors at Birth Boot Camp provide comprehensive childbirth classes for couples planning drug-free or low-intervention birth based on science, mind-body connection, and hands-on practice.
 Birth Boot Camp uses a military design theme (the first clients were military families) but the content and teachers are in no way militaristic.
 It is not a method but provides instruction and practice in numerous ways of handling the intensity of birth.